sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 redirect_uri=http://localhost/login/oauth2/code/google
 ```

 Which is not entirely accurate because it's missing the `:8001` part, but that's a problem for another day.
 For now, let's just focus on the `localhost` part.
 This is the correct host here.
-But if we make this request with a different host,
+But if we make this request with a different host:

 ```bash
 curl -sSi http://localhost:8001/oauth2/authorization/google \